UNC-Cofires/local_LLMs/README.md

 - You want full control over the model and inference settings

-This repository uses the [Hugging Face Transformers](https://huggingface.co/docs/transformers) library to load and run models, and [BitsAndBytes](https://github.com/bitsandbytes-foundation/bitsandbytes) for 4-bit quantization, which reduces the GPU memory required to run large models.
+This repository uses the [Hugging Face Transformers](https://huggingface.co/docs/transformers) and [vLLM](https://vllm.ai/) libraries to load and run models, and [BitsAndBytes](https://github.com/bitsandbytes-foundation/bitsandbytes) for quantization, which reduces the GPU memory required to run large models.

 ---